Jaspreetsm21/Bank_churn_ML/README.md

 Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit.

+As you can see from images below, the dataset is imbalanced.

 ![](/images//model1.PNG)

 ![](/images//model2.PNG)